cadet/CADET-Core/doc/interface/spatial_discretization_methods.rst

 Thus, we trade computation time for approximation accuracy by specifying the parameters that determine the number of discrete points.
 For the FV scheme, the number of axial discrete points in the column is given by the number of volume cells ``NCOL``.
 For the DG scheme, the number of axial discrete points in the column is given by the number of polynomial interpolation nodes (= ``POLYDEG`` + 1) times the number of DG elements ``NELEM``.
-At each axial discrete point, the LRMP and GRM additionally employ a particle.
+The LRMP and GRM additionally consider particle equations that are also discretized.
-These particles are also discretized, which increases the total number of DOF per axial discrete point, especially for the GRM where particles are fully resolved.
+In the spatially discretized equations, a single particle is incorporated at each axial discrete point, which increases the total number of DOF per axial point, especially for the GRM where particles are fully resolved.
 The parameters for the GRM particle discretization are given for FV in ``NPAR`` and for DG in ``PAR_POLYDEG`` and ``PAR_NELEM``.

 Order of convergence